mzgoddard/hard-source-webpack-plugin/README.md

     new HardSourceWebpackPlugin({
       // Either an absolute path or relative to output.path.
       cacheDirectory: 'path/to/cache',
+      // Optional field showing defaults.
+This field determines when to throw
+      // away the whole cache if for example npm modules were updated.
+      environmentPaths: {
+        root: process.cwd(),
+        directories: ['node_modules'],
+        files: ['package.json'],
+      },
     }),
   },
 };
 ```

+## Options

+### `environmentPaths`

+The options to `environmentPaths` are passed to [`env-hash`](https://www.npmjs.com/package/env-hash).
+Using `env-hash`, HardSourceWebpackPlugin tries to detect when changes in the configuration environment have changed such that it should ignore any cache.
+It is advised not but this can be disabled by setting environmentPaths to `false`.

+Here are the options as documented in `env-hash`.

+> Env-hash accepts three options, `root`, `files` and `directories`.
+>
+> - `root` is the origin directory that is prepended to all relative paths.
+Defaults to `process.cwd()`
+> - `files` is an array of relative or absolute file paths.
+Defaults to `['package.json']`
+> - `directories` is an array of relative or absolute directory paths.
+Defaults to `['node_modules']`

 ## Please contribute!